Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Introduction

-In the case of drop impact on liquid layers, the competition between the inertial, capillary, and viscous effects determines the dynamics after impact.
-An example is the water drop impact on oil layers \cite{Matar2018} and oil-infused surfaces \cite{Lee2014Langmuir, Kim2016Langmuir, Muschi2018}.
-These studies show that impact energy and oil viscosity determines the dynamics of both the drop and the oil \cite{Matar2018, Lee2014Langmuir}.
-Further, Lee et al. showed that the viscosity of the oil film does not have significant effect on the maximal spreading radius of impacted water drops \cite{Lee2014Langmuir}.
-However, at lower oil viscosity, the bouncing of the drop is enhanced \cite{Kim2016Langmuir}.
-The crown formation of the impacted drop also vivid at relatively higher impact velocities \cite{Matar2018}.
-Previous studies indicate that the interaction between water drops impacting oil layers, or, more broadly, the impact of drops on liquid layers, is a complex process that requires further exploration.
+Although most studies on drop spreading focus on softly placed ones, drops often come into contact with surfaces through impact.
+Water drops impacting on oil layer is a common example, often encountered in kitchen activities or other industrial processes.
+In the case of drop impact on immiscible liquid layers, the interplay between inertial, capillary, and viscous forces governs the post-impact dynamics \cite{Fedorchenko2004}.
+The studies of water drop impact on oil layers \cite{Matar2018} and oil-infused surfaces \cite{Lee2014Langmuir, Kim2016Langmuir, Muschi2018} reveal that both the impact energy and the viscosity of the oil layer influence the behavior of the drop and the oil dynamics \cite{Matar2018, Lee2014Langmuir}.
+Lee et al. \cite{Lee2014Langmuir} found that oil viscosity does not significantly affect the maximum spreading radius, a key metric for characterizing drop impact under various conditions.
+However, at lower oil viscosity, the likelihood of bouncing increases \cite{Kim2016Langmuir}, whereas high-impact velocities result in crown formation \cite{Matar2018}.
+These findings suggest that the interaction between water drops and oil layers, or more generally, the impact of drops on liquid layers, involves complex dynamics that require further investigation.

-In this research, we experimentally study water drop impacting a highly viscous silicone oil layer coated on various substrates and demonstrate several previously unreported dynamics.
-When the drop impacts, it rapidly spreads without disrupting the oil layer.
-However, during the subsequent retraction phase, the contact line drags the oil layer inward and thus the drop dissipates the impact energy.
-Additionally, the drop exhibits damping oscillations and slowly penetrates the oil layer.
-We find that the time the drop takes for this penetration increases with the oil layer thickness and impact velocity, contrary to the expected rupturing the oil layer immediately upon impact.
-We systematically investigate the different dynamics exhibited by the impacted drop and draw comparisons with established scaling laws.
+In this experimental study, we investigate the spreading dynamics of water drops on silicone oil layers coated on various substrates, with and without impact, revealing several previously unreported dynamics.
+We observe that the drop spreads in a stick-slip manner, with the effect becoming more pronounced as the oil viscosity increases.
+Upon impact, a slight increase in the spreading velocity diminishes the stick-slip behavior.
+In both pure spreading and impact scenarios, the drop eventually spreads over the underlying substrate after a delay, which is governed by the dewetting dynamics of the oil layer beneath the drop.
+Notably, we find that this delay time is independent of the impact velocity, contrary to the expected rupturing the oil layer immediately upon impact.
+Through systematic experiments, we explore the different spreading dynamics exhibited by the impacted drops and compare our results with established scaling laws, shedding new light on the interplay between impact energy, oil viscosity, and interfacial behavior.